Seravo/docs/_posts/2015-10-15-wppalvelu-plugin.md

 ### Logs page
 Adds an admin page where you can view all your website logs.

-### Notifications from Seravo
-These are used only for informing about service outages.

 ### Appends all logins to a log file and returns a 401 (unauthorized) http status code after a failed login
 All logins are logged to <code>/data/log/wp-login.log</code>.
 This enables more relevant logging.